Grand Tour of Great Britain

-Dinner will be at one of the UK’s finest country house hotels, Belmond Le Manoir aux Quat’Saisons.
+Rejoin the train for a light lunch, with time to relax before disembarking in Oxford for dinner at one of the UK’s finest country house hotels, Belmond Le Manoir aux Quat’Saisons.
 This gorgeous manor house is also home to one of the UK’s best restaurants, under the watchful eye of chef/ patron, the renowned Raymond Blanc.
 Return to the train for after-dinner drinks.

 Day 6: Cambridge

 Morning exploration of Cambridge, home to the historic Corpus Christi college, including the Parker library, with its medieval and Renaissance manuscripts.
 Enjoy a leisurely punt on the River Cam.
 Overnight stabling in Scarborough.

 Breakfast is served en route to the Roman walled city of York, where you have a guided tour or free time to explore.
 Take in the splendor of York Minster, the largest Gothic Cathedral in Northern Europe.

 Re-join the train as we travel up through Northumberland into Alnmouth, where we disembark for a private viewing of Alnwick Castle followed by an exclusive farewell dinner.
 Alnwick Castle was first built over 900 years ago, to keep the Scots out of England.
 Thankfully today’s proprietors are more welcoming!
 Rejoin the train for your final night on board.

 - Please note prices are in British pounds.
 View approximate exchange rates.

 - Prices are per person.